Minutes of the 4th Annual General Meeting of the Friends of Moormead - 28th June 2017 - 28 June 2017

 1. Welcome & Introductions

-2. the minutes of the last AGM, held on 11th May 2015 were adopted
+2. The minutes of the 3rd AGM, held on 27th April 2016 were adopted.

-4. Nominations and re-elections for the Committee
+3. Nominations and re-elections of the committee

-The members of the Committee are:-
+The existing committee has offered to stand for re-election.
+The current members of the Committee members are:-

 - Stephen Alexander - Chairman